 - 1. Draw residential roads: You can draw a curved road according to the command line: input "A" to draw as "tangent arc", input "B" to draw as "convex arc", input "C" to draw as "three-point arc".
 Can be drawn continuously; enter "U" to go back to the previous step and right-click to end the drawing. - 2.
-Line to Road: Import or draw the line entity representing the road in the scene, select the lane type and set the parameters in the dialog box, click "Confirm" button, enter C in the command line, select the line and right click to finish.
-The selected line entity will be converted to an urban road.
+Line to Road: Imports or draws the line entity representing the road in the scene, select the lane type and set the parameters in the dialog box, click "Confirm" button, enter C in the command line, select the line and right click to finish.
+The selected line entity will be converted to a residential street.